What is access to work?

 Whether you're employed or a freelancer, your potential is limitless with the right support.

-This includes those with conditions like ADHD and neurodiversity, as well as those with physical disabilities.
+This includes those with invisible conditions like ADHD and neurodiversity, as well as those with physical disabilities.

 Eligibility